 31 Pages Posted: 4 Feb 2020

 Date Written: July 1, 2015

 New leisure activities derived from developments in ICT technologies will tend to displace other activities.
-Video games, in particular, have become an increasingly popularity pastime that can crowd out other leisure activities or labor market participation.
+Video games, in particular, have become an increasingly popularity pastime that can crowd out other activities.
 I exploit week-to-week variation in video game popularity to identify variation in video game playing time likely due to changes in game quality rather than to individuals selecting into gaming.
-In reduced-form regressions, I find that when video game sales increase, ATUS respondents are more like to play games, and less likely to go to class or to work.
-Differential effects for men and those with lower incomes indicate that these groups are more prone to work absenteeism due to playing video games.
+I find that when video game sales increase, ATUS student respondents spend more time playing games, and less time attending class.
+Differential effects for college students and those with lower incomes indicate that these groups are more prone to absenteeism due to playing video games.

 Keywords: Video Games, Time Use, Education